jasonsahl/Phylomark/README_v_1_4.md

 seqs_shredded.txt (all of your potential markers) results.txt (a list of your markers and the RF values)

-To select markers that fall below your chosen RF threshold (30 in this case), you can to:

-python tools/filter_phylomark_output.py -i all_reads.fasta -d results.txt -o tmp.fasta -r 30

 Now you might be interested in combinations of markers that give you the lowest RF value.
 For this you can do:

 python find_marker_sets.py -d genomes/ -s tmp.fasta -t wga.tree

 The "-d" flag points to a directory of your genomes in FASTA (*.fasta) format.
 The "-t" flag points to the WGA tree used in Phylomark.
 You can set the number of markers to test